Cosmic Shear Cosmology Beyond 2-Point Statistics: A Combined Peak Count and Correlation Function Analysis of DES-Y1: Theory and Methods

 The covariance matrix is a central ingredient to our cosmological inference as it describes the level of correlation between different elements of our data vector, and its inverse directly enters in the evaluation of the likelihood.
 In our analysis, it is estimated from the {\it Covariance training set}, which is based on 124 independent light-cones, each replicated onto the 19 survey tiles such as to fully cover the DES-Y1 footprint.
 For each of these survey realisations, we further generate 10 shape noise realisations by randomly rotating the ellipticity measurements from the data, which increases the number of {\it pseudo}-independent realisations to $N_{\rm sim}=1240$ and is largely enough for the current analysis.

-The next step consists in combining the measurements obtained in the 19 different tiles into a final measurement of the covariance.
-This proves to be slightly tricky to achieve because of the way light-cones are recycled over the survey.
-In the case of peak statistics, which are noise dominated, it is sufficient to concatenate the peak catalogues from the different tiles into a master survey peak function, then use the different light-cones and shape realisations to evaluate the covariance matrix (this method was used in both K16 and M18).
-Unfortunately, this method cannot be directly transposed to the $\xi_{\pm}$ statistics because the measurement is signal-dominated; this means that in this case the sampling variance observed in every light-cone is coherently reproduced over all 19 tiles, resulting in an overall variance that is an order of magnitude too large.
-This can be avoided either by A) computing the covariance matrix in individual tiles, and combining them with an area-weighted average, or by B) mixing the light-cones at the survey construction stage, such that for each full survey assembly, the 19 tiles are extracted from 19 different light-cones selected at random.
-Both of these produce indistinguishable covariance matrices for $\xi_{\pm}$, but the former is harder to combine with the peak statistics, for which the covariance has to be computed on the full survey.
-We therefore opted for method B) when estimating the joint covariance matrix about [$\xi_\pm^{ij}(\vartheta); N_{\rm peaks}^{ij}(\mathcal{S}/\mathcal{N})$].
-The net effect of including 10 shape noise realisations is to significantly lower the noise in the matrix, especially over the terms where shape noise dominates.
+The next step consists in combining the measurements obtained in the 19 different tiles into a final measurement of the [$\xi_\pm^{ij}(\vartheta); N_{\rm peaks}^{ij}(\mathcal{S}/\mathcal{N})$] covariance.
+To achieve this, we mix the light-cones at the survey construction stage, such that for each of the 124 full survey assembly, the 19 tiles are extracted from 19 different light-cones selected at random.
+This mixing suppresses an unphysical large-scale mode-coupling caused by the replication, which otherwise results in an overall variance on $\xi_{\pm}$ that is an order of magnitude too large.
+(Note that the $\xi_{\pm}$ covariance block is identical to an alternative estimation based on computing the matrix for individual tiles, which are subsequently combined with an area-weighted average, but the $N_{\rm peaks}^{ij}(\mathcal{S}/\mathcal{N})$ block in that latter case becomes inaccurate in this case so we reject this approach.)
+We repeat this for each of the 10 noise realisations and use the average matrix as our final estimate.

+The net effect of averaging over multiple shape noise realisations is to significantly lower the noise in the matrix, especially over the terms where shape noise dominates.
 A similar technique is applied in M18, who also find a negligible impact on the cosmological results from KiDS-450 data whether they average over 5 or 20 noise realisations.
 Fig. \ref{fig:CovMatrix} shows the resulting matrix, normalised to unity of the diagonal, e.g. $r(x,y) = {\rm Cov}(x,y)/\sqrt{{\rm Cov}(x,x)\ {\rm Cov}(y,y)}$.
 Whereas the $\xi_+$ block shows the highest level of correlation, the off-diagonal blocks are mostly uncorrelated, which is promising for the prospect of learning additional information from the joint analysis.